hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/README.md

 		* Make \<ContextName\> context the current context for future kubectl commands.
 	* `kubectl config unset contexts.<ContextName>`
 		* Delete context named \<ContextName\>.
-		* Note that when you delete the current context, Kubectl does not select another context as the current context.
+		* Note that when you delete the current context, kubectl does not select another context as the current context.
 Instead, no context will be current.
 You must use `kubectl config use-context <ContextName>` to make another context current.
-* Note that `terraform destroy` does not delete the Kubectl context.
+* Note that `terraform destroy` does not delete the kubectl context.
 You need to use `kubectl config unset contexts.<ContextName>` to get rid of the context from your local system.
 * If a deployment fails and you want to start over, you have two options:
-	* Immediately issue a `terraform destroy` command and let Terraform clean up.
+	* Immediately issue a `terraform destroy` command and let terraform clean up.
 	* Clean up the resources by hand:
 		* Delete the Azure resource group manually, such as through the Azure Portal.
 			* Note that there are two resource groups, if the deployment got far enough.
 Examples:
 				* `app-thhpccplatform-sandbox-eastus-68255`
 				* `mc_tf-zrms-default-aks-1`
 			* The first one contains the Kubernetes service that created the second one (services that support Kubernetes).
 So, if you delete only the first resource group, the second resource group will be deleted automatically.
-		* Delete all Terraform state files using `rm *.tfstate*`
+		* Delete all terraform state files using `rm *.tfstate*`
 	* Then, of course, fix whatever caused the deployment to fail.
-* If you want to completely reset Terraform, issue `rm -rf .terraform* *.tfstate*` and then `terraform init`.
+* If you want to completely reset terraform, issue `rm -rf .terraform* *.tfstate*` and then `terraform init`.